OutlierVentures/The-Convergence-Stack/README.md

 To start a node, just run the relevant script.

+To stop a node, run the stop script.

 ## Requirements

 Linux/MacOS and Docker.
 The Fetch.AI ledger node does not even require Docker.